VanshOnGit/ContraSage/README.md

 **ContraSage** is a simple but smart tool that finds contradictions in documents.

-Just upload your PDFs, text files, or markdown notes — and it will highlight if any parts say different or opposite things.
-You can also ask your own question while it scans.
+Just upload your PDFs, text files, or markdown notes and it will highlight if any parts say different or opposite things by asking your own question while it scans.

 ---